Philippines defies church to push family planning

 But it's a message the church doesn't like.

-It says artificial contraception is immoral, and the bill will pave the way to legalising abortion.
-The bill does not legalise abortion though it seeks to improve care for women suffering from complications after an illegal abortion.
+It says artificial contraception is immoral, and the bill will pave the way to legalizing abortion.
+The bill does not legalize abortion though it seeks to improve care for women suffering from complications after an illegal abortion.

 The church says people should use natural family planning.